reuk/wayverb/docs_source/waveguide.md

 at zero, which in turn enforces a null DC component.

-Some particular possibilities for the input signal are the *sine-modulated Gaussian pulse*, the *differentiated Gaussian pulse*, and the *Ricker wavelet*.
+Some particular possibilities for the input signal are the *sine-modulated Gaussian pulse* [jeong_source_2012], and the *differentiated Gaussian pulse* and *Ricker wavelet* [@sheaffer_physical_2014].
 All of these signals satisfy the differentiation constraint and the length constraint.
-However, they all have non-flat pass-bands, as shown in the following figure\text{ (\ref{fig:input_signal_info})}.
+However, they all have non-flat pass-bands, as shown in the following figure\text{
+(\ref{fig:input_signal_info})}.
 A final option is the *physically constrained source* (PCS) model presented in [@sheaffer_physical_2014].
 This method can be used to create input signals with pass-bands much flatter than those of the more conventional pulse and wavelet signals.
 PCS signals obey the differentiation constraint, have wide and flat passbands, and are short in time.
 They use soft-source injection, so will not cause scattering artefacts, and as they have no DC component, they should not introduce solution-growth.
 A PCS input signal seems like and obvious choice for this application.

 ![The time-domain and frequency-domain responses of some signals commonly used as FDTD excitations.
 All signals are shown with an upper cutoff of $0.2f_s$.